matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 any Application Service uses for marking its reserved user namespace.
 By providing this information clients can inform their users who in the room was affected by the error and for which network the error occurred.

+*Those two fields will not be required if the variant with [MSC 1410: Rich Bridging](https://github.com/matrix-org/matrix-doc/issues/1410) is adopted.
+In this case the same information is stored alongside other bridge metadata in the room state*

 There are some common reasons why an error occurred.
 These are encoded in the `reason` attribute and can contain the following types: